Esri/arcgis-maps-sdk-java-samples/local_server/local-server-generate-elevation-profile/README.md

 ## Use case

 Local server applications are helpful for executing offline geoprocessing tasks in your ArcGIS Runtime apps via an offline (local) server.
-This sample uses a geoprocessing package created with the Interpolate Shape tool, which creates 3D feature by interpolating z-values from a surface.
+This sample uses a geoprocessing package created with the Interpolate Shape tool, which creates a 3D feature by interpolating z-values on to a surface.

 ## How to use the sample

-Contour Line Controls (Top Left):

-* Interval - Specifies the spacing between contour lines.
-* Generate Contours - Adds contour lines to map using interval.
-* Clear Results - Removes contour lines from map.
+The sample loads with a raster.
+Click the "Draw Polyline" button and sketch a polyline where the elevation profile is to be drawn.
+Right-click to save the sketch and draw the polyline, then click "Generate Elevation Profile" to interpolate the sketched polyline onto the raster surface in 3D.
+Once ready, the view will auto zoom side on to the newly drawn elevation profile.
+Click "Clear Results" to reset the sample.

 ## How it works